AmethystFramework/framework/README.md

 ## Features

-- Amethyst's flexibility allows you to modify many things and add features as you see fit.
+- Thanks to Amethyst's adaptability, you can change a lot of things and add features as you see appropriate.
-- Amethyst allows a developer to construct slash or message interactions.
+- A developer may create slash or message interactions with Amethyst.
-- Support for interactions, including built-in buttons, selection, and more.
+- Assistance with interactions, such as selection, built-in buttons, and more.
-- More amazing features of our framework for you to explore.
+- Explore more incredible features of our framework.

 ## Why Amethyst?

-- 📌 Amethyst uses Decorators to help simply your code and maintain readiblity.
+Amethyst utilises Decorators to help you keep readability and simplify your code.
+Support for message and slash commands without requiring code rewriting.

-- ✨ Support for both slash and message commands without the need to rewrite code.
-- ❤️ Fully customizable.
+- Completely programmable.
-- 🎖️ Easy to learn and use.
+- Simple to use and learn.

 ## Usage